r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

   * If the **memory manager** is involved, consider the RAM or drive as main suspects.

 While searching for your pattern, it is critical to **remain open to new information**.
 If the first dump seems to blame RAM and you read the following dumps trying to convince yourself of a RAM problem, you will miss signs that it is a CPU or drive issue.
-Always consider every possibility until you have all the information and can make a judgement call accordingly.
+Always consider every possibility until you have all the information and can make a judgment call accordingly.

 When you are looking to pin down which part is failing, it is important to know how the parts interact and how that interaction looks when it fails: